OCSYT/SlimeTora/README.md

 + ..and many more improvements coming soon!

 # Known issues
-- Battery information is slightly inaccurate on first connection
-  - Fixes after the tracker reports the battery information by itself
-- Battery data sent to SlimeVR server isn't per-tracker
+- Battery information jumps to incorrect percentages/voltage randomly
-  - Cannot really fix this, instead the program sends the lowest battery data from all the trackers to the server
+  - Unfortunately this is an issue I can't fix.. because it's literally an issue with the trackers themsleves.
+- Detection of being unable to access trackers unreliable(?)

-# Documentation
+# Documentation & Getting Started

 Read the wiki to get started: https://github.com/OCSYT/SlimeTora/wiki